3tternp/Beast/README.md

 Target: www.google.com:443
 The target is NOT vulnerable to BEAST attack.

 Protocol: TLS v1 Server Preferred Cipher: ECDHE-RSA-RC4-SHA Vulnerable: NO

+Thanks to http://yehg.net/ for creating such script to check the Beast vulnerability